audioscavenger/ComfyUI-Thumbnails/README.md

 git clone https://github.com/audioscavenger/ComfyUI-Thumbnails
 ```

+## Known Issues
+When you switch/select from an Empty Latent Image preset, then select the images dropdown right after, thumbnails are not loaded.
+To fix this, simply select the Load Image node first / click the drop down a second time.
+The event that carries the current_node does not propagate immediately, this seems like a bug.

 ## RoadMap
 TODO:

 - [ ] browse subfolders of input

+### release 1.21
+- bugfix for nodes taht load inexistant images like SDXL Empty Latent etc

 ### release 1.20
 - added slide-in size